istio/istio.io/_docs/tasks/installing-istio.md

 For the {{ site.data.istio.version }} release, Istio must be installed in the same Kubernetes namespace as the applications.
 Instructions below will deploy Istio in the default namespace.
 They can be modified for deployment in a different namespace.

-1. Go to [istio release page](https://github.com/istio/istio/releases), and download and extract the installation files istio.tar.gz.
+1. Go to [istio release page](https://github.com/istio/istio/releases), and download and extract the installation files `istio.tar.gz`.

 2. Change directory to install/kubernetes: